-Geologically, the Cederberg comprises of the Cape Supergroup (Table Mountain Group, Bokkeveld Group and Witteberg Group) and the Karoo Supergroup (Dwyka Group, Ecca Group and Beaufort Group).
+Geologically, the Cederberg comprises the Cape Supergroup (Table Mountain Group, Bokkeveld Group and Witteberg Group) and the Karoo Supergroup (Dwyka Group, Ecca Group and Beaufort Group).
 The Cape Supergroup was formed about 700–600 million years (Ma) ago by a succession of sandstone sedimentation (silt, mud and sand).
-The distinct reddish colour of the rocks is due to the presence of minerals like iron and manganese in the sediments.
+The distinct reddish colour of the rocks is due to the presence of minerals such as iron and manganese in the sediments.

 About 330 Ma ago, climatic change set in and the rapid growth of the continental ice sheets resulted in a drop in sea level, exposing the upper Witteberg Group sediments and causing erosion.
 The scouring action of large continental glaciers moving over the exposed layers increased the erosion.
-The moving glaciers played a big role in forming the landscape of high mountains and deep valleys of the Cederberg Mountains as we know them today.
+The moving glaciers played a big role in forming the landscape of high mountains and deep valleys of the Cederberg mountains as we know them today.